The structure of the sternum. Anatomy of the human chest. Functions and age characteristics

 Any form of deformation entails damage to internal organs and disruption of their functioning.

-The chest is formed by many factors: the presence or absence of diseases, profession, age, gender, and even emotional state...
-Indeed, the bone-cartilaginous framework is a unique structure, the health of which depends not only on genetic predisposition, but also on a person's lifestyle and thoughts.
+The chest is formed by many factors: the presence or absence of diseases, profession, age, gender and even emotional state.
+Indeed, the osteochondral framework is a unique structure, the health of which depends not only on genetic predisposition, but also on a person’s lifestyle and thoughts.

 The human musculoskeletal system is made up of a combination of many bones and the muscles that connect them.
 The most important parts are the skull, chest, and spinal column.

-Bones form throughout life.
+Bones are formed throughout life.
 In the process of growth and development of the body, this section of the skeleton is also transformed.
 There is a change not only in size, but also in shape.

-In order to find out which bones form the ribcage, a general knowledge of all the components of the system is required.
-To begin with, consider the entire musculoskeletal system.
+In order to find out which bones form the rib cage, a general knowledge of all components of the system is required.
+First, let's look at the musculoskeletal system as a whole.

 The human skeleton consists of two hundred bones, the total weight of which is measured in kilograms: 10 for men and 7 for women.
-The shape of every detail is laid down by nature so that they can perform their functions, of which there are a lot.
-The blood vessels piercing the bones deliver to them nutrients and oxygen.
-Nerve endings contribute to a timely response to the needs of the body.
+The shape of each part is laid down by nature so that they can perform their functions, of which there are many.
+Blood vessels that penetrate the bones deliver to them nutrients and oxygen.
+Nerve endings contribute to a timely response to the body's needs.

 Human skeleton structure

-This huge complex can be viewed for a long time and in great detail.
-Let's dwell on the basics.
-To make it easier to study the structure of a person, the skeleton is conventionally divided into 4 sections:
+This huge complex can be examined for a long time and in great detail.
+Let's stick to the basics.
+To make it easier to study the human structure, the skeleton is conventionally divided into 4 sections:

 Vertebral column;

 And the basis for the entire system is the spine.
-The dorsal spine is formed by five divisions:
+The spinal ridge is formed by five sections:

 Sternum;